Philosophy of war: Works about the philosophy of war

-Just War Theory
+Just war theory

 The Indian Hindu epic, the Mahabharata, offers the first written discussions of a "just war" (dharma-yuddha or "righteous war").
 In it, one of five ruling brothers (Pandavas) asks if the suffering caused by war can ever be justified.
 A long discussion then ensues between the siblings, establishing criteria like proportionality (chariots cannot attack cavalry, only other chariots; no attacking people in distress), just means (no poisoned or barbed arrows), just cause (no attacking out of rage), and fair treatment of captives and the wounded.
 The philosophy of just war theorizes what aspects of war are justifiable according to morally acceptable principles.
 Just war theory is based upon four core criteria to be followed by those determined to go to war.
 The four principles are as follows: just authority; just cause; right intention; last resort.

 Just authority

 The criterion of just authority refers to the determined legality of going to war, and whether the concept of war and the pursuit of it has been legally processed and justified.